 Patient Navigator Program

-Experienced medical professionals coordinate our Patient Navigator Program.
+Experienced professionals coordinate our Patient Navigator Program.
 Staff and trained volunteers serve as navigators, supporting and guiding clients and their support people through cancer screening, diagnosis, and treatment.
 Services include referral for in-home assistance, financial aid, buddies for one-on-one support and assistance, and consultation planning which helps clients make the most of the patient/physician relationship.

 Warmline volunteers, most of whom are themselves cancer survivors or their support people, are available to listen, answer questions, and provide assistance.

 In going to medical appointments, have you ever felt that:

 - you forgot to ask all of your questions;

 - your fears or feelings interfered with your ability to ask questions;

 Consultation Planning will help you through a step-by-step process to create an organized list of questions for your next major medical appointment.
 This will help you get the answers you need in order to be able to make good decisions.

 Support groups provide emotional and social support for those newly diagnosed, those undergoing treatment, as well as those with post-treatment issues.
 The Project offers support groups focusing on breast cancer and gynecologic cancer.
 A list of support groups is available on our Support Groups page.

 An information library, containing the area's most extensive collection of cancer-related topics, particularly breast cancer, and healthy survivorship is available for public use.

 Volunteers are available to do requested research on breast health-related issues, including individualized internet searches.